 What's the difference between apple cider and apple juice?

 In the USA apple cider usually refers to raw apple juice that has not been filtered.
 It therefore contains more pulp and sediment particles and has a cloudy appearance.
-It may or may not be pasteurised.
-It is not usually fermented and there is therefore non alcoholic.
+It may or may not be pasteurized.
+It is not usually fermented and there is therefore nonalcoholic.
 Outside the USA apple cider is often referred to as cloudy or unfiltered apple juice.

 Outside the USA the term cider usually means apple juice that has been fermented and therefore contains alcohol.
 In the USA this is referred to as hard cider.

 Apple juice the world over may or may not be filtered, and may be called cloudy apple juice or just apple juice.
 Check the label in the country you're in, especially if making this recipe for families and children.